akritisinha2007-arch/Sarkari-DocuMItra/README.md

 The result is rendered as a clean, structured analysis page instead of a wall of legal text — turning a confusing notice into something a citizen can actually act on.
-The current build is a frontend-only React application that calls the Gemini API directly, deployed on Vercel.
+The current build is a frontend-only React application that calls the Gemini API directly, deployed on Netlify.
 It is a working MVP built to demonstrate the core loop — upload, understand, act — with a clear roadmap toward authentication, document history, and a government scheme recommendation engine as it matures beyond the hackathon stage.